juncture-digital/juncture-digital.github.io/_docs/component/image.md

 # Image

 The `image` tag creates an image viewer displaying the image found at the URL specified in the `src` tag.
-Additional properties, such as label, may optionally be provided for display in the image metadata and caption bar.
+Additional attributes, such as label, may optionally be provided for display in the image metadata and caption bar.

 ## Quick Start